 Salt Lake City’s Rainbow Colors Fly Year Round

-Don’t miss out on this vibrant city that has flung open the closet door.
+Don’t miss out on everything that this vibrant city has to offer.

-Utah’s capital is one of the 10 gayest cities in the country, according to this Gallup poll.
+Utah's capital is among the top 10 U.S. metro areas with the largest gay populations, according to Gallup.
 In fact, Salt Lake City has a higher percentage of people self-identifying as gay than Los Angeles.
 If you're surprised, it might be that you haven’t spent much time lately in this gay-friendly town, which over the past two decades has become a destination for those who enjoy both a hip urban atmosphere and easy access to the great outdoors.

-Well-known for the epic pride parade held every June, Salt Lake City is welcoming to the queer community year-round.
-It had an openly lesbian mayor, prominent gay political leaders, and a street named after the famous gay rights activist and politician Harvey Milk.
-While it has its share of LGBTQ-targeted businesses, Salt Lake City is also known for its bars and restaurants that are welcoming to everyone.
+Known for its epic pride parade held every June, Salt Lake City is welcoming to the queer community year-round.
+In 2015, the city elected its first openly gay mayor, and in 2016, 20 city blocks were renamed Harvey Milk Boulevard, in honor of the famous gay rights activist and politician.
+While it has its share of LGBTQ-owned and operated businesses, Salt Lake City is also known for its bars and restaurants that are welcoming to everyone.

-The anchor of the LGBTQ+ community is the “Gayborhood” of the Marmalade — located northwest of the Capitol Hill area.
+The anchor of the LGBTQ+ community is the Marmalade district — located northwest of the Capitol Hill area.
 You’ll find lots of rainbow flags flying here and plenty of gay-owned or openly gay-themed establishments.
 The city also has a very active LGBTQ+ Meetup scene, with weekly events such as trivia nights, hikes and art nights across a broad spectrum of groups from the Rainbow Girls Social Club to Utah Queer Adventures Club.
-(You can check out the LGBTQ Meetup Groups site to find activities that suit your interests.)
+The Utah Pride Center also maintains a calendar of programs and community events.

 "You might be surprised to learn that Salt Lake City has a higher percentage of people self-identifying as gay than Los Angeles."